 Cats smothering babies

-This seems to have become a bit of an urban legend, and many people will tell you that a friend of a friend of a friend lost a child due to smothering by a cat.
-I have spent a great deal of time looking into this and have found one possible case where this occurred.
-However, that’s not to say that cats and babies are a good mix, they aren’t.
-A newborn baby is not much larger than your average adult cat and must be kept safe.
+This urban legend will not go away, many people will tell you that a friend of a friend of a friend lost a child due to smothering by a cat.
+I have spent a lot of time looking into this and have found one possible case where this occurred.
+That’s not to say that cats and babies are a good mix to be left unattended.
+A newborn baby is not much larger than an average adult cat and must be kept safe while they are tiny.

 Cats should never be left unattended around a sleeping baby.
-Keep the bedroom door shut when the baby is sleeping with a monitor close by so you can hear if he wakes.
+Keep the bedroom door shut when the baby is sleeping, purchase a cot cover and keep a monitor close by so you can hear if he wakes.

-Another reason cited is that cats are attracted to the smell of milk on your baby’s breath and will suck the breath from your baby’s mouth.
-I find this old wives tail incredulous.
+Another reason commonly used is that cats are attracted to the smell of milk on your baby’s face and breath and will suck the breath from your baby’s mouth.
 A cat may be attracted to the warmth of a baby, but he’s not trying to suck the breath out of your baby’s mouth.
+That is not even possible.

 A new family won’t have time for the cat